bluebird75/winpdb/README.rst

 Website: https://github.com/bluebird75/winpdb

 **This version of Winpdb is for Python 3 only.
 It is under development.
-Use it at your own risks !**
+Use it at your own risk !**

 A stable version of Winpdb for Python 2 is available on PyPi: https://pypi.org/project/winpdb-reborn/1.5.0/

 Description
 ===========

-*Winpdb Reborn* is a portable (Windows / Linux) standalone graphical debugger for Python.
+*Winpdb Reborn* is a portable (Windows / Linux / macOS) standalone graphical debugger for Python.
 It focuses on making debugging easy and does not include any IDE features.
-It works on both Python 2 and 3 and has very little dependencies (only WxPython for the GUI).
+It works on both Python 2 and 3 and has very little dependencies (only wxPython for the GUI).

 **Features**: